zierf/docker-php-frameworks/ReadMe.md

 ```
 Most configuration lines are taken from the *Stack Overflow* post about [installing doctrine orm module with ZF3 skeleton app](https://stackoverflow.com/a/38210894).
-The hostname of the server connection url is again `db` and username, password and name of the database should match the *MYSQL_*… environment variables in the `/.env` file,
+The hostname of the server connection url is again `db` and username, password and name of the database
+should match the *MYSQL_*… environment variables in the `/.env` file,
 same as in the *Doctrine ORM* section in Symfony.

+### Zend doctrine-module wrapper
+There is also a wrapper for executing commands with the `doctrine-module` of Zend.

-List available doctrine commands (e. g. create entities, update and validate schema).
+List available doctrine commands (e. g. create entities, update and validate schema):
 ```bash
 ./bin/doctrine-zf.sh list
 ```

-Show basic information about all mapped entities.
+Show basic information about all mapped entities:
 ```bash
 ./bin/doctrine-zf.sh orm:info
 ```

-Example to create/update/validate database schema.
+Example to create/update/validate database schema:
 ```bash
 ./bin/doctrine-zf.sh orm:schema-tool:create
 ./bin/doctrine-zf.sh orm:schema-tool:update --force